-Playing hooky from work by going hiking.
+My favorite guilty pleasure is Playing hooky from work by going hiking.

 Often my favorite book is the one I am currently reading… and right now that would be Jane Crow: The Life of Pauli Murray.
 It’s the biography of an amazing African American woman who identified as male in an era before transgendered identities were medically accepted.
 Against all odds, she persisted in a quest for racial justice and the truth about her identity.
 A friend of Eleanor Roosevelt’s and other movers and shakers in the early years of the civil rights movement, Pauli hitchhiked and rode the rails cross-country in 1937, passing as a male, with her white girlfriend.
 Mind.
 Blown.

 My short story in Queerly Loving

 My contribution to Queerly Loving is actually a short play, Planchette.
 Here’s the official one-line synopsis: “During a nor’easter on the New Hampshire coast, in 1879, two fourteen-year-olds share their secrets about trauma they have survived and the deeper secrets about their sexual orientations and gender identities.”
 One of the kids, Mollie, is a girl who is struggling with the knowledge that she is only attracted to other females.
 The other, Jude, is either a transgender boy or a lesbian butch.
 (In 1879, either identity would have been completely censored.)
 Both are struggling for a place in a patriarchal world.